chen0040/java-glm/README.md

 In the future more option will be added for the supported format

-## Step 2: Create and train the glm against the data frame
+## Step 2: Create and train the glm against the training data in step 1

 Suppose you want to create logistic regression model from GLM and train the logistic regression model against the data frame